paroi-tech/direct-vuex/README.md

     store.commit.myModule.myMutation(myPayload)

 Notice: The underlying Vuex store can be used simultaneously if you wish, through the injected `this.$store` or `store.original`.

+### Use typed wrappers from action implementations

+In the file where the store is created, add this line:

+    export const directActionContext = store.directActionContext;

+Here is an example on how to do in a module:

+    import { directActionContext } from "./store"
+    const myModule = {
+      actions: {
+        async myAction(context, payload) {
+          const { commit, state } = directActionContext(myModule, context)
+          // … Here, 'commit' and 'state' are typed.
+        }
+      }
+    }
+    export default myModule

 ## Contribute